Identification of the theory of multidimensional orthogonal polynomials with the theory of symmetric interacting Fock spaces with finite dimensional one particle space: Introduction

-Compared to the $1$--dimensional case the literature available in the multi-dimensional case is definitively scarse, even if several publications (see e.g \cite{[DuXu01]}, \cite{[Koor90]}, \cite{[Macdon98]}, \cite{[MarcVanAs06]}) show an increasing interest to the problem in the past years, and for several years it has been mainly confined to applied journals, where it emerges in connection with different kinds of approximation problems.
-The need for an insightful theory was soon perceived by the mathematical community, for example in the 1953 monograph \cite{[ErMagOberTric53]} (cited in \cite{[Xu97a]}), the authors claim that '' $\dots $ there does not seem to be an extensive general theory of orthogonal polynomials in several variables $\dots $ ''.\\ Several progresses followed, both on the analytical front concerning multi--dimensional extensions of Carleman's criteria \cite{Nussb66}, \cite{[Xu93]}, and on the algebraic front, with the introduction of the matrix approach \cite{[KrShe67]} and the early formulations of the multi--dimensional Favard lemma \cite{[Kowa82a]}, \cite{[Kowa82b]}, \cite{[Xu97a]}.
+Conversely, given two such sequences, it gives an inductive way to uniquely reconstruct: \begin{description} \item[(i)] a state on the algebra $\mathcal P$ of polynomials in one indeterminate (see subsection \ref{St-P}), \item[(ii)] the orthogonal decomposition of $\mathcal P$ canonically associated to this state. \end{description} In this sense one can say that the pair of sequences (\ref{Jac-seq1}), subjected to the only constraint (\ref{Jac-seq1-constr}), constitutes a full set of algebraic invariants for the equivalence classes of probability measures on the real line with respect to the equivalence relation $ \mu\sim\nu$ if and only if all moments of $\mu$ and $\nu$ are finite and coincide (moment equivalence of probability measures on $\mathbb R$).\\ Compared to the $1$--dimensional case the literature available in the multi-dimensional case is definitively scarse, even if several publications (see e.g \cite{[DuXu01]}, \cite{[Koor90]}, \cite{[Macdon98]}, \cite{[MarcVanAs06]}) show an increasing interest to the problem in the past years, and for several years it has been mainly confined to applied journals, where it emerges in connection with different kinds of approximation problems.
+The need for an insightful theory was soon perceived by the mathematical community, for example in the 1953 monograph \cite{[ErMagOberTric53]} (cited in \cite{[Xu97a]}), the authors claim that '' $\dots $ there does not seem to be an extensive general theory of orthogonal polynomials in several variables $\dots $ ''.\\ Several progresses followed, both on the analytical front concerning multi--dimensional extensions of Carleman's criteria \cite{Nussb66}, \cite{[Xu93]}, and on the algebraic front, with the introduction of the matrix approach \cite{[KrShe67]} and the early formulations of the multi--dimensional Favard lemma \cite{[Kowa82a]}, \cite{[Kowa82b]}, \cite{[Xu97a]}.\\ However, even with these progresses in view, one cannot yet speak of a ''general theory of orthogonal polynomials in several variables''.
+In fact the importance of Favard Lemma consists in the fact that the pair $(\alpha_n \ , \ \omega_n)$ condensates the {\bf minimal information} gained from the knowledge of the $n$--th moment with respect to the knowledge of all the $k$--th moments with $k\le n-1$.
+Here the word {\bf minimal} is essential: \\ it is exactly this {\bf minimality} that was missing in all the numerous approaches to the multi--dimensional Favard Lemma until a couple of years ago. \\ The more recent multi--dimensional formulations of Favard Lemma are based on two sequences of matrices, one of which rectangular, with quadratic constraints among the elements of these sequences (see \cite{[AcNh02]}, \cite{[AcKuoSt04b]} and \cite{[Xu04]}, where (see Theorem 2.4) the commutation relations in \cite{[AcNh02]}, \cite{[AcKuoSt04b]} are expressed in terms of a fixed basis of orthogonal polynomials).
+As mentioned in \cite{[Xu04]} such formulations look far from the elegant simplicity of the $1$--dimensional Favard lemma. \\